kkiningh/cs448h-project/Proposal.md

     - A program that can take in some form of netlist and produce a placement.
     - A comparison between my solution and some other solution (i.e. simulated annealing)

-Note that the final solution is not intended to be compeative with cutting edge research or commertial products.
+Note that the final solution is not intended to be competitive with cutting edge research or commercial products.
 My goal is to (hopefully) show that branch and bound + convex optimization is a promising direction for future research on placement problems.